endless-sky/endless-sky-wiki/CreatingFleets.md

 commodities <commodity>...
 ```

 The number of types of commodities that this fleet will carry as cargo and a list of the types of those commodities.
 If no `cargo` number is given, then the default number of commodity types carried is 3.
-If no `commodities` are listed, then the commodities can be of any type.
+If no particular `commodities` are listed _and_ no outfitter lists are specified, then the commodities can be of any type.
 The amount of each commodity will be a random number from 0 to the cargo capacity of the ship.

+(Specifying `outfitters` but not `commodities` will prevent fleet ships from carrying commodities.
+Specifying either both or neither results in a higher chance of carrying commodities.)

 ```html
 outfitters <outfitter>...
 ```

 Ships can also carry outfits as cargo, specified by the [outfitters](CreatingOutfits#sales) listed here.
-If no outfitters are listed, then ships will carry outfits from the outfitters of the system they spawn in and the outfitters of all systems linked directly to the spawn system.
+If no particular `outfitters` are listed _and_ no `commodities` are specified, then ships may carry outfits from the outfitters of the system they spawn in and the outfitters of all systems linked directly to the spawn system.

+(Specifying `commodities` but not `outfitters` will prevent fleet ships from carrying outfits.
+Specifying either both or neither results in a higher chance of carrying commodities.)

 ```html
 personality <type>...